m-h-mridul/m-h-mridul/README.md

 - 🚀 I'm a software developer focused on Flutter and Dart programming.
 - 🎯 My primary goal is to craft high-quality and user-friendly mobile applications.
 - 💡 I love experimenting with new technologies and finding innovative solutions to challenges.
-- 💬 Ask me about:  Create a mobile application for real work experience.
+- 💬 Ask me about Creating a mobile application for real work experience.
 - 📫 How to reach me: mhmridul2400@gmail.com
 </pre>